 At the E&O, life’s true pleasures never go out of fashion.
 For almost 135 years, the hotel has welcomed the world in a timeless style.
 This legacy is conserved and further elevated with the re-opening of the Heritage Wing, which is now setting a new standard as a leading destination in classic hospitality.

 Re-emerging from a comprehensive restoration and refurbishment program in December 2019, the Heritage Wing resumes its role as a gracious host with new facilities and a variety of exclusive privileges – making it an even more delightful experience for guests staying here.

 Ensuring further privacy and exclusivity, the Heritage Wing’s sea lawn swimming pool is reserved for Heritage Wing and Corner Suite guests only, as is The Cornwallis, the dedicated lounge for breakfast and daily evening canapes and cocktails.

-The Victory Annexe is an extended wing that opened in 2013, built on the site of the hotel’s original Victory Annexe that was first unveiled by Arshak Sarkies in 1923.
-The Victory Annexe is designed with the needs and comforts of the modern traveler in mind, whilst retaining the old-world ambiance and charm that are synonymous with the E&O.
+The Victory Annexe is an extended wing that opened in 2013, built on the site of the hotel’s original Victory Annexe, which was first unveiled by Arshak Sarkies in 1923.
+The Victory Annexe is designed with the needs and comforts of the modern traveler in mind whilst retaining the old-world ambiance and charm that are synonymous with the E&O.

 5. Lone Pine, Batu Ferringhi, George Town